Wednesday, May 25, 2016

 Yuletide the Christmas Goat: The Story of the Christmas Eve Yule Log

-The witches liked to harass Father Christmas on Christmas Eve, threatening to steal the children and their presents.
+Every year, the witches liked to harass Father Christmas on Christmas Eve and threatened to steal the children and their presents.

 “The children will serve as our slaves and do our dirty work that we don’t have time to do ourselves,” the witches cackled.